Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android-kotlin/migration.md

 The revenue verification logic is on Amplitude's backend.
 So revenue verification still works after migrating to the latest Android SDK.

+## Advanced topics

+Most of the behaviours of the latest SDK remain the same with the maintenance SDK.
+Refer to the advanced topics sections of the [maintenance SDK](/data/sdks/android/#advanced-topics) and the [latest SDK](/data/sdks/android-kotlin/#advanced-topics) to learn more about a specific advanced topic.

 ## Comparison

 --8<-- "includes/sdk-migration/sdk-migration-note.md"